Bollywood reenacts Indian cricket triumph of 1983 - ExBulletin

 Bollywood reenacts Indian cricket triumph of 1983

-An easy semi-final victory over a whimsical England side – featuring greats like Ian Botham, David Gower and Bob Willis – then staged the grand final against defending champions West Indies.

-The West Indies had formidable fast bowlers Joel Garner, Malcolm Marshall and Michael Holding – as well as batting battleship Viv Richards.
+The West Indies were the best team in the world with formidable fast bowlers Joel Garner, Malcolm Marshall and Michael Holding, as well as batting battleships Viv Richards, Gordon Greenidge and Clive Lloyd.

 But India sailed to victory, causing uproar in the Lord’s stands and at home.